antonio-olleros/dpm-docs/docs/operators/07-aggregate-operators.md

 | Average       | Number            | Number           |
 | Median        | Number            | Number           |

-The components in the grouping by clause shall be present in the operand.
+The *Components* in the grouping by clause shall be present in the *Operand*.

 ### 7.1.6 Behaviour
-Aggregate operations generate a recordset or a scalar, depending on the grouping clause.
+Aggregate *Operations* generate a *Recordset* or a *Scalar*, depending on the grouping clause.

-If the grouping clause exists, the structure of the resulting recordset has as key components the components in the group by
+If the grouping clause exists, the structure of the resulting *Recordset* has as *Key Components* the *Components* in the group by

 The result may be:

-- A recordset, for which the resulting structure contains as key dimensions the components included in the group by clause.
+- A *Recordset*, for which the resulting structure contains as *Key* dimensions the *Components* included in the group by clause.
-- A scalar, if the grouping clause is omitted.
+- A *Scalar*, if the grouping clause is omitted.

 ### 7.1.7 Examples
-Supposing the following recordset with name rs1:
+Supposing the following *Recordset* with name rs1:

 | r {#k} | c {#k} | CNT {#k} | f {#f} |
 |--------|--------|----------|--------|